 The digital application for Windermere Leadership can be found by clicking below.
 Please make sure to read all the instructions before starting.
 Have your personal statement work and report card/s ready to upload and long answer questions ready to answer.

 For application information please click HERE.

-Note: the application for entry in September 2022 is not yet active.
+Note:.
 Please make sure you have read the instructions carefully before you start.

 For many years, the Windermere Leadership Program has been recognized for several awards.
 Having been involved in various events and projects, we’ve managed to earn the reputation as a community-minded program.
 Take a look at some of our awards we've won over the years.